CorentinJ/Real-Time-Voice-Cloning/README.md

   - [ ] Tacotron 1 (base for Tacotron 2)
   - [ ] Wavenet (vocoder of Tacotron)
 - [ ] Reformat my paper/dataset notes in markdown (?)
-- [ ] Get started on the SOTA review
+- [ ] Find a better format for citations in the thesis?
 - [ ] Get started on the description of SV2TTS
 - [ ] Get started on the analysis of the benchmarks in SV2TTS